nrdvana/perl-XS-Tricks/doc/premium-xs-1.md

 The key there is 'sv_magicext'.
 Note that you're applying it to the thing being referred to, not the scalarref that you use for the call to `sv_bless`.
-The messy `ifdef` part is due to the 'dup' fild of the magic table only being used when perl was compiled with threading support.
-The reference to YourProject_LibWhatever_magic_vtbl is both an instruction for Perl to know what functions to call, but also a unique value used to identify *your* extension magic from anyone else's.
+The messy `ifdef` part is due to the 'dup' field of the magic table only being used when perl was compiled with threading support.
+The reference to `YourProject_LibWhatever_magic_vtbl` is both an instruction for Perl to know what functions to call, but also a unique value used to identify *your* extension magic from anyone else's.